marijnh/Eloquent-JavaScript/20_node.md

 globally in Node.
 It provides various ways to inspect and manipulate the current program.
-The `exit` method ends the process and can be given an exit status code, which tells the program that started `node` (in this case, the command-line shell) whether the program completed successfully (code zero) or encountered an error (any other code).
+The `exit` method ends the process and can be given an exit status code, which tells the program that started `node` (in this case, the command line shell) whether the program completed successfully (code zero) or encountered an error (any other code).

 {{index "command line", "argv property"}}

-To find the command-line arguments given to your script, you can read `process.argv`, which is an array of strings.
+To find the command line arguments given to your script, you can read `process.argv`, which is an array of strings.
 Note that it also includes the name of the `node` command and your script name, so the actual arguments start at index 2.
 If `showargv.js` contains the